stephenfletchtek/bank-tech-test/README.md

 end
 ```

-These methods provice the functionality specified:
+These methods provice the required functionality:

 ```ruby
 # desposit into the bank account